 Name:

 Address:

 Home Ph: Work Ph: Mobile Ph:

 Preferred Email:

-Position you are applying for:
+ition you are applying for:

-Relevant certification or education:
+Relevant ce rtification or education:

-Years of relevant experience:
+Year s of relevant experience:

-Are you eligible to work in Canada? ☐ Yes ☐ No
+Are you elig gible to work in Canada? ☐ Yes ☐] No

-☐ Please ensure you have attached your resume and at least 3 references (maximum one personal).
+references (maximum one personal).
 Screening The Ontario Women's Hockey Association is committed to reducing harassment, abuse, bullying and misconduct in our programs.
 As a priority we are screening volunteers and staff to ensure the highest quality of personnel to support our programs and create a friendly and welcoming environment for our participants.
 Some positions require additional screening.
 Please be advised that your position requires a Criminal Record Check and a Vulnerable Sector Check.